-Perhaps one of the best features of the Zotero Desktop and iOS apps is the PDF read and annotate function!
-It is a new addition as of the version 6 release in March 2022, so be sure you've got the latest version!
+Perhaps one of the best features of the Zotero Desktop and mobile apps is the PDF read and annotate function!
 Learn more about the PDF reader here.

 Within the PDF reader you can read documents and create annotations or notes.